KDE/documentation-develop-kde-org/content/docs/getting-started/building/help-dependencies/index.md

 ### openSUSE

-All the build packages known by the package you want to build can be installed with `zypper source-install --build-deps-only`:
+All known build dependencies for the package you want to build can be installed with `zypper source-install --build-deps-only`:

 ```bash
 sudo zypper --plus-content repo-source source-install --build-deps-only dolphin
 ```

-Note that temporarily enabling the source repositories so that build dependencies can be found is *not* automatic.

-The `--plus-content` option will make zypper temporarily enable it to get the info it needs.
+The `--plus-content` option is required to temporarily enable the source repositories containing the build dependency information.

 ### Fedora

-All the build packages known by the package you want to build can be installed with `dnf builddep`:
+All known build dependencies for the package you want to build can be installed with `dnf builddep`:

 ```bash
 sudo dnf builddep dolphin
 ```

-Note that `builddep` will temporarily enable the source repositories so that build dependencies can be found.

 ## Using build errors to find missing dependencies